daniel-fudge/dlnd-numpy-neural-network/README.md

-# dlnd_project1
+# dlnd-numpy-neural-network
-A Deep Learning algorithm written in pure Python for the first project of the the Udacity Deep Learning Nanodegree.
+A Deep Learning algorithm written in pure Python to better understand the fundementals of Deep Learning and Neural Networks.

 ## How to run
 Running the project only required executing the following command assuming Anaconda 3 is installed.